 Theory and practice of theatrical lighting including basic electricity, equipment use, and design.
-Prerequisite: THEA 391 or permission of instructor.
+Prerequisite: THEA 391.

-THEA 395 - Basic Costuming 3 hours
+THEA 395 - Basic Costuming

 Introduction to the principles and practices of costuming; literary and character analyis; research in history of costume; translating and rendering into finished costume through pattern development; material selection and theatrical costume construction techniques.
 Lecture, demonstration and lab experience.